AliceO2Group/QualityControl/doc/QuickStart.md

    ssh -L 8083:ali-qcdb-test.cern.ch:8083 <your_username>@lxplus.cern.ch
 2. Check that it worked by accessing `http://localhost:8083/browse` in your browser.
-3. Use the URL `localhost:8083` to access the repository, whether in your config files or in the browser to access its web interface.
+3. Use the URL `localhost:8083` in your QC config files.

 *It is a test and development instance.
 Data is regularly cleaned up and there is no guarantee on the data!*